Simulations for Event-Clock Automata

-The reachability algorithm enumerates the nodes of the event zone graph and uses $\preceq$ to truncate nodes that are smaller with respect to the simulation.
+The reachability algorithm enumerates the nodes of the event-zone graph and uses $\preceq$ to truncate nodes that are smaller with respect to the simulation.

-\begin{definition}[\textbf{Reachability algorithm}] Let $\Aa$ be an ECA and $\preceq$ a finite simulation for $\Aa$.
-Add the initial node of the event zone graph $(q_0, Z_0)$ to a Waiting list.
+\begin{defi}[\textbf{Reachability algorithm}] Let $\Aa$ be an ECA and $\preceq$ a finite simulation for $\Aa$.
+Add the initial node of the event-zone graph $(q_0, Z_0)$ to a Waiting list.
 Repeat the following until Waiting list is empty: \begin{itemize} \item Pop a node $(q, Z)$ from the Waiting list and add it to the Passed list. \item For every $(q, Z) \xra{t} (q_1, Z_1)$: if there exists a $(q_1, Z'_1)$ in the Passed or Waiting lists such that $(q_1, Z_1) \preceq (q_1, Z'_1)$, discard $(q_1, Z_1)$; else add $(q_1, Z_1)$ to the Waiting list. \end{itemize} If some accepting node is reached, the algorithm terminates and returns a Yes.
-Else, it continues until there are no further nodes to be explored and returns a No answer. \end{definition}
+Else, it continues until there are no further nodes to be explored and returns a No answer. \end{defi}

-The correctness of the reachability algorithm follows once again from the correctness of the simulation approach in timed automata~\cite{HerbreteauSW12}.
+The correctness of the reachability algorithm follows from the fact that $\preceq$ is a simulation relation.
 Moreover, termination is guaranteed when the simulation used is finite.

-\begin{theorem} An ECA has an accepting run iff the reachability algorithm returns Yes. \end{theorem}
+\begin{thm} An ECA has an accepting run iff the reachability algorithm returns Yes. \end{thm}